Upgrading GrouparooLast Updated: 2020-10-12

 Running New Versions

-All that is needed to update your Grouparoo application is update the versions of your dependencies in your
+In most cases, all that is needed to update your Grouparoo application is update the versions of your dependencies in your

 package.json file, then run